jwithington/personal-goals/content-list/movies.md

 - Xmen Days of Future Past
 - Deadpool
 - Everybody Wants Some! :star: :baseball:
+- 30 for 30: This Magic Moment 🏀
 - 2001 in 70mm 🌈🌠
 - Sisters 👯